telerik/reporting-docs/report-items/cross-section-item.md

 previous_url: /report-items-cross-section-item
 ---

-# Cross-Section Report Item at a Glance
+# Cross-Section Report Item Overview

 The Cross-section report item is used to display a graphical primitive, such as a vertical line or a rectangle, across one or more report sections.